FIFA World Cup 2026 Mexico Opening Ceremony: Start Time, Performers, Live Stream

 See our full opening ceremony ticket guide for category breakdowns, sales windows, hospitality packages, and the FIFA lottery process.

-When Estadio Azteca lights up on June 11, the Mexico opening ceremony doesn’t just kick off a match.
+When Estadio Azteca lights up on June 11, the Mexico opening ceremony does not just kick off a match.
 It launches three nations, 48 teams, and a summer that football and music will share for the first time at this scale.
 Set your timezone, pick your stream, and watch the trilogy begin.

 Leave a Comment